-For example: A one-person household (Type C) is the first household drawn.
-They will be not be given an opportunity to buy a unit until every Household who is Type A or Type B is given an opportunity.
+For example: A one-person household (Type D) is the first household drawn in the Local Preference Lottery.
+They will be not be given an opportunity to buy a unit until every Local Preference Household who is Type A, B or C is given an opportunity.

-To help clarify the actual order that applicants will be given the opportunity to buy units, Waiting Lists will be created from the Lottery Results List (see next step).
+To help clarify the actual order that applicants will be given the opportunity to buy units, Waiting Lists will be created from the Lottery Results Lists (see next step).